vandanaj0110/Distributed-File-Orchestration-And-Synchronization/README.md

    ```bash
    python3 client.py
    ```
-   Before running the above command, just change the name of the ip adress in client.py code with the ip address of the server device
+   Before running the above command, just change the name of the ip address in client.py code with the ip address of the server device

 ---